MaMMoS-project/MagneticMaterialsOntology/doc/plots.md

 %% you may add options to the documentation of a branch:
 %% (default values are listed below)
-%% caption=''      %% will give "Granular Microstructure branch.
+%% caption=''      %% will add a caption below the graph.
 %% terminated=1    %% whether the graph should be terminated at leaf nodes
 %% strict_leaves=1 %% whether to strictly exclude leave descendants
 %% width=0px       %% optional figure width